 Service mesh management - one or multiple service meshes.

 Anytime performance questions are to be answered, they are subjective to the specific workload and infrastructure used for measurement.
-Given this challenge, the Envoy project, for example, refuses to publish performance data because such tests can be 1) involved and 2) misinterpreted.
+Given this challenge, the Envoy project, for example, refuses to publish performance data because such tests can be:

 Beyond the need for performance and overhead data under a permutation of different workloads (applications) and types and sizes of infrastructure resources, the need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between service meshes and selection of their use.
 Individual projects shy from publishing test results of other, competing service meshes.
 An independent, unbiased, credible analysis is needed.